bjornharrtell/jsts/foss4g/2016/jsts.md

 * ESTree to JavaScript (Astring) <!-- .element: class="fragment" -->

 Note:
-To be able to do transpilation I would need a representation for Java.
-After some searching I realized there must be both Java syntax tree parser and type binding information in an integrated development environment like Eclipse to provide code completion and syntax checking.
-It's perhaps not the normal use of the Eclipse platform, but it can be used as a stand alone tool to parse Java without the GUI parts of Eclipse.
+To be able to do transpilation I would need to parse Java into a syntax tree.
+After some searching I realized an integrated development environment like Eclipse must have this to provide code completion and syntax checking.
+It's perhaps not the normal use of the Eclipse JDT, but it can be used as a stand alone library to parse Java without the GUI parts of Eclipse.

 The result was java2estree.
 I wrote jsts2estree in Scala, which is probably is my favourite language.
-With Scala I was able to define the ESTree specification in about 300 lines of code looking alot like the specification itself.
-To serialize the in memory structure into JSON I used the Java library Jackson.
+In Scala I was able to define ESTree in about 300 lines of code and that could be serialized into JSON using the Java library Jackson.
+I then implemented translation logic that used the syntax tree information from Eclipse to ESTree representation.

-I also needed a tool to turn ESTree JSON into JavaScript.
-There are many such tools available, the one I use is called Astring.
+Now I had something that could translate Java into ESTree JSON.
+To convert ESTree JSON into JavaScript there are many open source tools available and the one I use is called Astring.

 # Difficulties